kyma-project/kyma/components/function-controller/README.md

 ### Deploying the controller

-The following `make` targets build the Function Controller image, tag it to the value of the `IMG` environment variable defined previously, and push it to the remote container registry.
+5. Deploy the controller.
+The `make` targets build the Function Controller image, tag it with the value of the **IMG** environment variable, and push it to the remote container registry.

 ```bash
 make docker-build
 make docker-push
 ```

-After the image has been successfully pushed, one can deploy the controller to the `serverless-system` namespace created in the previous section.
+6. After the image has been successfully pushed, deploy the Function Controller to the `serverless-system` Namespace.

 ```bash
 make deploy